ISO 9001:2015 Certification Process: Expert Insights

 Start Your Audits Early

-Internal audits can be leveraged as a training tool to support the ISO implementation.
-You can use them to train management and staff in your new processes.
-Therefore, the best time to start auditing is during Step 3 - Implementation.
-Initially, you might focus your audits on particular requirements or procedures.
-Later, you'll audit entire work processes.
+Internal audits can serve as valuable training tools to support the implementation of ISO standards.
+You can use them to familiarize management and staff with the new processes.
+Therefore, it is advisable to commence auditing during Step 3 – Implementation.
+Initially, you can focus your audits on specific requirements or procedures.
+As the system matures, you can expand the scope of your audits to cover entire work processes.

 Conduct a Complete Audit

-In order to be considered for ISO 9001 registration, you have to successfully conclude one complete internal audit.
-A complete audit covers your entire ISO quality management system, but not every department needs to be checked for compliance with every requirement.
-Also, the audit doesn't need to be conducted as a single event but can be split into several partial audits.
-You could, for example, focus on a particular department or process at a time.
+To be eligible for ISO 9001 registration, your organization must successfully complete a comprehensive internal audit.
+This audit must encompass your entire ISO quality management system.
+However, not every department needs to be checked for compliance with every requirement.
+The audit can be divided into multiple partial audits, allowing you to focus on specific departments or processes at a time.

-Another alternative is to outsource this audit to our experienced lead auditors.
-This way you can be confident that each and every issue with your quality management system gets identified.
-We'll even guarantee that you'll pass your subsequent certification audit.
+An alternative option is to outsource the internal audit to our experienced lead auditors.
+This ensures that all issues with your quality management system are identified and addressed, providing you with the confidence that you will pass your subsequent certification audit.

 Step 5: Certification

-In order to gain ISO 9001 certification, your company needs to undergo a certification audit conducted by an independent, third-party auditor.
-This assessment is similar to your internal audits but scope and number of audit days are regulated.
-Once your company successfully completed the audit and addressed any identified nonconformities to the satisfaction of the auditor, the ISO 9001 certificate with 3-year validity can be issued.
+To obtain ISO 9001 certification, your company must undergo a certification audit conducted by an independent, third-party auditor.
+This assessment is similar to your internal audits but with regulated scope and number of audit days.
+Once your company successfully completes the audit and addresses any identified nonconformities to the satisfaction of the auditor, the ISO 9001 certificate, valid for three years, can be issued.

-Before the certification audit can be conducted, it is necessary for your company to complete a full internal audit and accumulate enough records for the auditor to verify effective implementation of your quality management system and adherence to all ISO 9001 requirements.
-Often 1-2 months worth of records are enough.
+Before the certification audit, it is crucial for your company to complete a full internal audit and gather sufficient records for the auditor to verify the effective implementation of your quality management system and adherence to all ISO 9001 requirements.
+Typically, 1-2 months' worth of records are sufficient.

 Select Your Registrar

-The ISO 9001 registrar is the independent entity that sends the auditor or audit team and issues your 9001 certificate.
+The ISO 9001 registrar is the independent entity responsible for sending the auditor or audit team and issuing your ISO 9001 certificate.
 Reputable registrars are accredited by a national accreditation board.

-Start your search on the internet or get several custom quotes through our free registrar finder service.
+To begin your search for a registrar, utilize the internet or take advantage of our free registrar finder service to receive custom quotes.
 Compare the candidates and evaluate them against your company's criteria.
-A good DIY toolkit or consultant will help with the selection process.
+Utilize a good DIY toolkit or consultant to assist you in the selection process.

 Prepare Company and Staff

-Preparing for the certification audit is a good opportunity to check work areas and tidy up.
-Be particularly wary of outdated or uncontrolled documents floating around.
-It's also important to prepare your staff to face the auditor.
+Preparing for the certification audit presents an excellent opportunity to assess work areas and ensure they are organized.
+Pay special attention to outdated or uncontrolled documents.
+Additionally, it is crucial to prepare your staff to face the auditor.

-Reduce anxiety and explain what to expect from the audit and the auditor
+Reduce anxiety by explaining what to expect from the audit and the auditor.

-Explain how to interact with auditors and answer their questions truthfully without volunteering additional information
+Guide your staff on how to interact with auditors and answer their questions truthfully without volunteering additional information.

-Rehearse typical auditor questions and how to answer them, including:
+Rehearse typical auditor questions and how to answer them, such as:

-"How do you know that you perform your work correctly?" – – the auditor wants to know about performance criteria and measurements
+"How do you know that you perform your work correctly?" – – The auditor wants to understand your performance criteria and measurements.

-"How do you contribute to the objectives of your company's quality policy?" – – checking understanding of the quality policy and its application in daily work
+"How do you contribute to the objectives of your company's quality policy?" – – This question assesses understanding of the quality policy and its application in daily work.

-Preparation activities should be conducted during the day(s) leading up to the audit.
-Good consultants can help with the preparation.
-If you are implementing ISO 9001 by yourself, consider showing your staff a short explanatory video; also, a good certification kit should include preparation instructions and tips.
+These preparation activities should be conducted in the days leading up to the audit.
+Knowledgeable consultants can assist you with the preparation.
+If you choose to implement ISO 9001 on your own, consider showing your staff a short video.
+Additionally, a good certification kit should include preparation instructions and tips.

 Pass the Stage 1 and Stage 2 Audits

-The certification audit is divided into two stages: the first is a review of your documentation, the second is the actual audit of your work processes.
-The stage 1 audit is conducted remotely, while the stage 2 audit can be conducted on-site or remotely depending on your registrar and your choice.
+The certification audit consists of two stages: the first is a review of your documentation, while the second is the actual audit of your work processes.
+The stage 1 audit is conducted remotely, while the stage 2 audit can be conducted on-site or remotely, depending on your registrar and your preference.

-Most audits uncover at least a few minor issues.
-Unless the nonconformities a severe, you'll only need to correct them and inform your registrar before your ISO 9001 certificate can be issued.
-If major nonconformities are encountered, your registrar will likely conduct a follow-up audit before deciding whether your company can be certified.
+Most audits uncover a few minor issues.
+Unless there are severe nonconformities, you will only need to correct them and inform your registrar before your ISO 9001 certificate can be issued.
+In the case of major nonconformities, your registrar will likely conduct a follow-up audit before deciding whether your company can be certified.

 Market Your Certification

-Your ISO certificate can provide numerous marketing benefits, ranging from access to new customers and markets to increased prestige.
+Obtaining ISO 9001 certification offers numerous marketing benefits, including access to new customers and markets, as well as increased prestige.

-Start leveraging 9001 registration with a press release, targeted customer notifications, and by adding the certification mark to business cards, stationary and advertisements.
-Local customers can be informed of your success by flying a flag or banner outside your premises.
-Last but not least, keep motivation up and reward your employees for the hard work they put in.
+Begin leveraging your ISO 9001 registration by issuing a press release, notifying targeted customers, and adding the certification mark to business cards, stationery, and advertisements.
+You can inform local customers of your success by displaying a flag or banner outside your premises.
+Lastly, remember to maintain motivation by rewarding your employees for their hard work.

 Maintain Registration

-Accreditation is not a one-off event after which you can close the chapter on ISO 9001.
+Accreditation is not a one-off event that concludes after ISO 9001 certification.
 In fact, losing focus after the certification audit is a common mistake.

-To verify continued implementation and continual improvement of your ISO system, your registrar will perform periodic surveillance audits, usually once or twice a year.
-If you implemented your quality management system correctly, an automatic improvement mechanism is built in.
-Just make sure your ISO processes remain implemented, continue your internal audits, and you'll see your company's performance improvements reflected at the bottom line.
+To ensure the continued implementation and continual improvement of your ISO system, your registrar will perform periodic surveillance audits, usually once or twice a year.
+If you have implemented your quality management system correctly, there is an automatic improvement mechanism in place.
+Simply ensure that your ISO processes remain implemented, continue your internal audits, and you will see improvements in your company's performance reflected in your bottom line.

 Conclusion